Atmospheric instability: Forms

 There are two primary forms of atmospheric instability.

 Under convective instability, thermal mixing through convection in the form of rising warm air leads to the development of clouds and possibly precipitation or convective storms.
 Dynamic instability is produced through the horizontal movement of air and the physical forces it is subjected to such as the Coriolis force and pressure gradient force; resulting dynamic lifting and mixing produces cloud, precipitation and storms often on a synoptic scale.

 Cause of instability

 Whether or not the atmosphere has stability depends partially on the moisture content.
-In a very dry troposphere, a temperature decrease with height less than 9.8 C-change per kilometer ascent indicates stability, while greater changes indicate instability.
+In a very dry troposphere, an environmental lapse rate (the rate at which the temperature of the environment surrounding an air mass decreases with height) of less than 9.8 C-change per kilometer ascent indicates stability, while greater changes indicate instability.
 This lapse rate is known as the dry adiabatic lapse rate.
+When the environmental lapse rate is less than the adiabatic lapse rate, an air parcel that undergoes adiabatic change of pressure will eventually be colder and thus denser than the surrounding air, causing it to descend to its initial pressure.
+When the environmental lapse rate is greater than the dry adiabatic lapse rate, air parcels are warmer and less dense than the surrounding air, causing them to continue rising while being accelerated by buoyancy.
 In a completely moist troposphere, a temperature decrease with height less than 6 C-change per kilometer ascent indicates stability, while greater changes indicate instability.
-In the range between 6 C-change and 9.8 C-change temperature decrease per kilometer ascent, the term conditionally unstable is used.
+In the range between 6 C-change and 9.8 C-change temperature decrease per kilometer ascent, the term conditionally unstable is used, where the atmosphere is stable for dry air parcels, and unstable for moist saturated air parcels.